odkr/lpassh-add/README.md

 OpenBSD, or macOS). **lpassh-add** also *aims* to be [System V Release 4.2](https://www.in-ulm.de/~mascheck/bourne/)-compatible.
 So it should also run on many older Unix systems
-(you may need to adapt the shebang line though).
+(you may need to adapt the shebang line).

 Download the repository from:
 <https://github.com/odkr/lpassh-add/archive/v1.0.5.tar.gz>

 Unpack the repository, copy **lpassh-add** to a directory in your `PATH`, and make it executable.
-You may also want to install the manual page.
+You may want to install the manual page, too.

 If you have [curl](https://curl.haxx.se/) or
             [wget](https://www.gnu.org/software/wget/),